istupakov/onnx-asr/README.md

 * Nvidia NeMo Conformer/FastConformer/Parakeet/Canary (with CTC, RNN-T, TDT and Transformer decoders)
 * Kaldi Icefall Zipformer (with stateless RNN-T decoder) including Alpha Cephei Vosk 0.52+
 * Sber GigaAM v2/v3 (with CTC and RNN-T decoders, including E2E versions)
+* T-Tech T-one (with CTC decoder, no streaming support yet)
 * OpenAI Whisper

 When saving these models in onnx format, usually only the encoder and decoder are saved.
 To run them, the corresponding preprocessor and decoding must be implemented.
 Therefore, the package contains these implementations for all supported models: